Marguerite Agniel

-Marguerite Agniel was a Broadway actress and dancer, and then a health and beauty guru in New York in the early 20th century.
+Marguerite Agniel (1891 – c.
+1971) was a Broadway actress and dancer, who then became a health and beauty guru in New York in the early 20th century.
 She is known for her 1931 book The Art of the Body: Rhythmic Exercise for Health and Beauty, one of the first to combine yoga and nudism.

-Early life
+After appearing in Vogue in 1926, she wrote for Physical Culture and other magazines.
+In the 1930s, she published a series of books, including Body Sculpture and Your Figure, advocating health and beauty practices, illustrated mainly with photographs of herself.

+Agniel stated that her dance technique derived from Ruth St. Denis (who had followed François Delsarte), while her "aesthetic athletics" came mainly from the physical culture advocate, Bernarr Macfadden.
+She described the sexologist Havelock Ellis and the musicologist Sigmund Spaeth as major influences.

+Life

-Marguerite, born 21 January 1891, was one of the six children of George Agniel, an Indiana farmer, and Ada Lescher Flowers.
-Her father died in 1893 while she was an infant, leaving her mother to raise all the children.
+Marguerite Agniel was born on January 21, 1891, one of the six children of George Agniel and Ada Lescher Flowers.
+Her father, who had worked as a farmer in Indiana, died in 1893 while she was an infant, leaving her mother to raise the children alone.
 The Agniel family was French-Jewish; her mother's family was English.
-She was married in New York on 21 March 1917.
+She was married in New York on March 21, 1917.

-She performed in Broadway plays including The Amber Empress with music by Zoel Parenteau in 1916, and Raymond Hitchcock's Pin Wheel in 1922.
+Agniel performed in Broadway plays including The Amber Empress with music by Zoel Parenteau in 1916, and Raymond Hitchcock's Pin Wheel in 1922.

-Author
+Career

-She appeared in the 15 November 1926 issue of Vogue, demonstrating slimming exercises in the form of floor stretches, with postures close to the yoga asanas Salabhasana, Supta Virasana, Sarvangasana and Halasana.
+Agniel appeared in the November 15, 1926, issue of Vogue, demonstrating slimming exercises in the form of floor stretches, with postures close to the yoga asanas Salabhasana, Supta Virasana, Sarvangasana and Halasana.

 She wrote for Physical Culture magazine in 1927 and 1928.